-The summer season is well underway, and all the new anime have finally premiered!
-Below is a list of the anime I’m watching this season and my first impressions of each.
+The winter season is well underway, and most the new anime have finally premiered!
+Below is a list of the anime I’m watching this season (and some bad ones I just HAD to talk about) and my first impressions of each.
 This anime season has some great pinch hitters, and some- not so great additions to the anime universe.

 Girl’s Last Tour is an exploration of life and how we view it.
 The use of simple art and animation add to the beauty of the show, especially when the animators let it breath.
 Girl’s Last Tour is really something to behold with a masterful execution of story, observation, life, and love wrapped in disarming cuteness.
 I seriously can’t suggest you watch this show enough.

 Just Because is an average show in an overcrowded genre where being average causes you to fall to the wayside.
 While the character designs were cute, the animation, art, and story did nothing to persuade you to watch any further than episode one.
 Just Because would work far better as a manga or similar short than the current animated work.

 Blend S is cute, and you get what you came for: girls serving food, light romance, and situational comedy.
 It’s a lot of fun watching the girls parodying anime personality tropes, and the cafe life seems truly enjoyable.
 Blend S is very much the cutesy-popcorn watch of the season, with little (if any) issues with execution.
 Though the show itself occupies a niche section of anime culture, I do believe it can transfer well to all anime viewers given the chance.

 A Little Sister’s All You Need is a fun, quick anime that helps you learn a little about light novelists, beer, and games.
 With a combined arsenal of comedy and drama, and a stellar grasp of interesting animation and infographics, this is a slice of life show for the record books.
 Watch it.